CONTACT US ABOUT THIS CRUISE

 ITINERARY*

-Sunday, Day 1 Boé
+Sunday, Day 1 Castets-en-Dorthe

 Guests are met in Bordeaux** and transferred by private chauffeured minibus to Rosa.
 Following a champagne welcome, there is time for a stroll before returning for your first dinner on board.

-Monday, Day 2 Boé to Serignac-sur-Garonne
+Monday, Day 2 Castets-en-Dorthe to Meilhan-sur-Garonne

-Tuesday, Day 3 Serignac-sur-Garonne to Buzet-sur-Baise
+Tuesday, Day 3 Meilhan-sur-Garonne to Lagruère

-We start the day with a relaxing cruise to the lovely little village of Lagruère, with time to walk or cycle the towpath through stunning countryside.
-Following lunch on board we cruise along the Garonne river aboard a traditional flat-bottomed boat, after which we visit the beautiful village of Le Mas d’Agenais, its 11th century church playing host to an ornate Romanesque doorway and an original masterpiece by Rembrandt.
-After this we take a short drive to an artisanal dairy farm at Ramier where we experience the entire cheese making process, culminating in a delicious tasting.
+This morning we enjoy a cruise to the charming little village of Lagruère.
+At this time, you can cycle or walk the tow path and enjoy the stunning countryside.
+Following lunch on board, we tour the Garonne river aboard a traditional flat-bottomed boat, after which we visit the beautiful village of Le Mas d’Agenais, its 11th century church playing host to an ornate Romanesque doorway and an original masterpiece by Rembrandt.
+After this we take a short drive to an artisanal dairy farm where we experience the entire cheese making process, culminating in a delicious tasting of goats’ cheeses.
 Dinner, if the weather permits, is a gourmet barbecue beside the barge, overlooking the River Garonne.

-Thursday, Day 5 Lagruère to Meilhan-sur-Garonne
+Thursday, Day 5 Buzet-sur-Baise to Serignac-sur-Garonne

-Friday, Day 6 Meilhan-sur-Garonne to Castet-en-Dorthe
+Friday, Day 6 Serignac-sur-Garonne to Boé

-Saturday, Day 7 Castet-en-Dorthe
+Saturday, Day 7 Boé

 After breakfast, guests are transferred by private chauffeured minibus to their choice of location in Bordeaux**.

 This is a sample itinerary and is subject to change.
-On alternate weeks the cruise will be in the reverse direction.

 **other locations available for private Charter bookings